-GIL HYATT IS A VERY PRIVATE PERSON.
+A. GIL HYATT IS A VERY PRIVATE PERSON.

-Gil Hyatt is and has been a Nevada resident since 1991.
-(FAC, ¶ 8.)3 He brought this case to vindicate his right to privacy and to be free from outrageous fraud and intrusion.
-He is and has been a private person -- at least until the Defendant FTB entered his life and invaded his quiet, unassuming personality.
+Gil Hyatt is and has been a Nevada resident since 1991. $(FAC, \P 8.)^3$ He brought this case to vindicate his right to privacy and to be free from outrageous fraud and intrusion.
+He is and has been a private person -- at least until the Defendant FTB entered his life and invaded his privacy.

+Hyatt's profession and business require security and privacy, and this lifestyle matches his quiet, unassuming personality.
 Hyatt is by trade an engineer, scientist, and inventor.
-He living a frugal lifestyle and making little income.
-Despite a self-imposed and preferred worked from the late 1960s to the 1990s in seclusion to conceive and patent some of the most anonymity during two decades of work -- with no government subsidies or research grants -- he
+He worked from the late 1960s to the 1990s in seclusion to conceive and patent some of the most revolutionary inventions in computer history.
+Id.